jenkinsci/snakeyaml-api-plugin/README.md

 ### Plugins directly depending on snakeyaml

-Replace the dependency to `org.yaml:snakeyaml` with the dependency to `snakeyaml`.
+Replace the dependency to `org.yaml:snakeyaml` with the dependency to `io.jenkins.plugins:snakeyaml`.

 * Before:
     ```